Key Takeaways

 WCAG 2.1 and WCAG 2.2 Guidelines

 The Web Content Accessibility Guidelines (WCAG) are the global benchmark for digital accessibility.
-WCAG 2.1 AA, and now WCAG 2.2, establish clear requirements for elements such as text alternatives, document structure, color contrast, and keyboard navigation.
-These guidelines provide the technical backbone of most government accessibility laws.
+WCAG 2.1 AA, and now WCAG 2.2, outline clear requirements for:

 Understanding WCAG Compliance